 Some of the Clang-Tidy checks that duplicate ReSharper’s built-in inspections are turned off by default.
 In addition, all static analyzer checks are disabled, since enabling them significantly slows down Clang-Tidy.

-As with the built-in inspections, you can use the inspection context menu to quickly change the severity of a Clang-Tidy check, or to suppress it via a comment (in specific scope or globally), or find and investigate all similar issues.
+As with the built-in inspections, you can use the inspection context menu to quickly change the severity of a Clang-Tidy check, suppress it via a comment (in specific scope or globally), or find and investigate all similar issues.
 There is also an additional action that opens the online documentation page for a particular check.

 ReSharper lets you apply the fixes provided by Clang-Tidy similarly to its own built-in quick-fixes.
 As with other bulk fixes, Clang-Tidy fixes can be applied individually or inside a specific scope (file, folder, project, or solution).

 Applying Clang-Tidy fixes with code cleanup

 Clang-Tidy fixes can also be applied with Code Cleanup.
 Built-in code cleanup profiles do not include the Clang-Tidy stage, so to enable it you need to create a new custom profile and select the Clang-Tidy profile from the list, click the options button next to it, and select all the required checks which will be executed when you run code cleanup with this profile.

 ReSharper does not write its own Clang-Tidy config, so a user-provided one can be picked.
 Clang-Tidy attempts to read configuration for each source file from a